Ergodicity of Langevin Dynamics and its Discretizations for Non-smooth Potentials: Discretizations of the Langevin Dynamics

-As in the previous section about the explicit scheme, our analysis covers first ergodicity and LLN for the scheme proposed above, and afterwards convergence to the target distribution $\pi$. \begin{proposition} The proximal-gradient scheme with constant step size $\tau>0$ is geometrically ergodic with respect to the Wasserstein-2 distance, that is, there exist a distribution $\pi^\tau$ on $\R^d$, $c>0$, and $\lambda\in(0,1)$ such that $\Wc_2(\mu_k^\tau,\pi^\tau)\leq c\lambda^k$. \end{proposition} \begin{proof} Let $\mu,\nu\in \Pc_2(\R^d)$ be two probability distributions and the random variables $X\sim \mu$, $Y\sim\nu$.
+As in the previous section, we first establish ergodicity and LLN, then convergence to $\pi$. \begin{theorem} Let~\Cref{Ass:F_G} hold with $m$ the modulus of strong convexity of $F$ and let $L$ be the Lipschitz constant of $\nabla F$.
+Then, the proximal-gradient scheme with constant step size $0<\tau<\tfrac{2}{m+L}$ is geometrically ergodic with respect to the Wasserstein-$2$ distance, more precisely, there exists a distribution $\pi^\tau$ on $\R^d$ such that

+\end{theorem} \begin{remark}\ \begin{itemize} \item The constant $\Wc_2(\mu_0^\tau,\pi^\tau)$ can be bounded in terms of $L$, $m$ and $d$ by initializing $\mu^\tau_0$ as a Dirac at the minimizer of $U$. \item In contrast to the explicit discretization, the semi-implicit scheme yields an improved convergence rate of order $e^{-k\tau\tfrac{m L}{m + L}}$ as a function of $\tau$.
+In addition, the constant on the right-hand side of~\eqref{eq:wasserst_impl} is solely the initial error without an additional factor. \end{itemize} \end{remark} \begin{proof} Let $\mu,\nu\in \Pc_2(\R^d)$ be two probability distributions and the random variables $X\sim \mu$, $Y\sim\nu$.
 We define the random variables after one iteration

 where we emphasize that the steps are coupled, that is, for both transitions we use the same $W_k$.
-Since the proximal mapping is $1$-Lipschitz and $F$ is $m$-strongly convex and gradient Lipschitz, we find for $\tau^2<\frac{1}{m+L}$
+By 1-Lipschitz continuity of the prox, $m$-strong convexity of $F$, and $L$-Lipschitz continuity of $\nabla F$, using \cite[Theorem 2.1.12]{nesterov2013introductory}, we find